 You can tell your initial clients that you only take cash or checks, but credit cards make their lives easier and don’t add too much to your bottom line.
 If you have a compatible smart phone or tablet, Square is a great service.
 This Square link will give you free processing on your first $1,000 in your first 180 days.
 Square is 2.75% per swipe or 3.5% + 15 cents per transaction for cards keyed in.

-If you’re using a practice management system like Simple Practice, building payment into your website, or want to leave your smart phone out of it, Stripe is integratable and you can click two buttons to process cards.
+If you’re using a practice management system, building payment into your website, or want to leave your smart phone out of it, Stripe is integratable and you can click two buttons to process cards.
 2.9% + 30 cents per transaction.

 UPrinting has done my cards for me for years.
 Their customer service is stellar.
 I happily pay a few extra bucks for 16 pt cardstock.